-and is computed by QR decomposition of J with column-pivoting.
+and is computed using the factored form of the Jacobian (Cholesky, QR, or SVD).
 Any columns of R which satisfy are considered linearly-dependent and are excluded from the covariance matrix (the corresponding rows and columns of the covariance matrix are set to zero).